nealcaren/SOCI101/_sources/lessons/institutions.md

 * secular

 ## If you get bored.
-As part of UNC's research week, I'm inviting you to help test a new survey on protest tactics I'm working on.
+As part of UNC's research week, I'm inviting you to help test a [new survey on protest tactics](https://www.allourideas.org/protestmethods) I'm working on.
 Feel free to answer as few or many times as you like.
-<iframe src='http://widget.allourideas.org/protestmethods' width='600' height='450' frameborder='0' scrolling='no'></iframe>

 ## The least you need to know
 Theoretical perspectives on race